authelia/authelia/docs/content/en/configuration/security/access-control.md

 {{< confkey type="string" required="situational" >}}

 The value to match against.
 This is required unless the operator is `absent` or `present`.
+It's recommended this value is always quoted as per the examples.

 ##### operator